So you’ve decided to TNR your colony cats – wonderful! Now you’ll need a trap. We are happy to loan you a trap for personal use.

 Terri Zeman

-Terri Zeman started TNRing over 20 years ago with money from her own pocket.
-She is an environmentalist and a beekeeper.
+Terri Zeman started TNRing cats, and the occasional dog, over 30 years ago with money from her own pocket and help from her neighbors and friends.
+She is a world traveler, an environmentalist and an avid recycler, and in her spare time a mechanic, a beekeeper, and a gardener.

 Katrina Wallis

-Katrina Wallis believes in the power and efforts of TNR (trap, neuter, return) and that even feral cats deserve to live a happy, healthy life outdoor.
-She also belongs to these Rescue Organizations such as STLPR Volunteer Coordinator, JCAC Rescue Warrior, and Act Now!
-Foster
+Katrina believes in the power and efforts of TNR (trap, neuter, return) and that even feral cats deserve to live a happy, healthy life outdoors.
+She joined STLFCO after learning about TNR through Jennifer and Joseph Nam-Hatton.
+She assists in many aspects throughout the rescue community such as TNR, transporting, networking for rural areas and fostering for a wide variety of rescues.

 Winter Shelter Builds